 Be careful not to get hands or feet tangled in hoses or other back-of-cab equipment.
 Carelessness could cause a person to trip and fall, with possible injury.

-Back-of-Cab Access Points (typical)
+Entering Back-of-Cab

-When climbing onto the deck plate, use the grab handle and access steps as follows:
+When climbing onto the deck plate, do the following: